GeekAlexis/FastMOT/README.md

 - With camera: `python3 app.py --mot`
 - Input video: `python3 app.py --input your_video.mp4 --mot`
 - Use `-h` to learn how to visualize and save output
-- For more flexibility, edit `fast_mot/configs/mot.json` to configure parameters and target classes
+- For more flexibility, edit `fast_mot/configs/mot.json` to configure parameters and target classes (COCO)